vnandhan28/Vizualtion-Agent/README.md

 # VizAgent
-A visualization agent for your data
+A visualization agent for your Tabular data